b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

 In this case the probability of Peter winning by chance six games in a row is very small.
 So it seems that intuitively we set the cutoff level well.
-Let's see if the statistician from the quotation above would be satisfied ("If it is small enough, let's say 5% or less, then it is unlikely to have occurred by accident.
+Let's see if the statistician from the quotation above would be satisfied ("If it is small enough, let's say 5% or less, then the result is unlikely to have occurred by accident.
 Therefore I will reject my initial assumption ($H_{0}$) and choose the alternative ($H_{A}$).
 Otherwise I will stay with my initial assumption.")

 ```jl
 s = """